Guidelines for Sharing in Classic/Basic

 - Complications Following Non-Shareable Medical Procedures—If complications arise from a medical procedure that is not shareable (e.g. a routine colonoscopy and most cosmetic surgery—see Section VIII.B), expenses for treating the complications are shareable unless the procedure that was the cause was not shareable due to moral reasons (e.g. Abortion—see Section VIII.D.1), or the complication itself is not shareable (e.g. a routine dental problem arising from the treatment of a routine dental problem).

-- Dental Conditions—Dental services are not shared, except when required due to an eligible accident or as a necessary accessory to treating another non-dental condition, such as an eligible genetic defect (see Section VIII.A.11).
+- Dental Conditions—Dental services are not shared, except when required due to an eligible accident or as a necessary accessory to treating another non-dental condition, such as an eligible genetic disorder (see Section VIII.A.11).
 The following accidents are considered ineligible: the breaking or injury of natural teeth caused by dental care, when eating, or by ineligible motor vehicle accidents (see Section VIII.C.2).
 Eligible dental needs are subject to the respective initial unshareable amounts of $400 for Samaritan Classic, and $1,500 for Samaritan Basic with the 90% sharing percentage.

 - Diabetes—Shareable, unless it is related to diabetes you had prior to becoming a member and it does not come within the exception described in Section VII.C.2.
 During the first five years of membership, the statement described in Section VII.D may be required.
 Sharing of the cost of prescriptions for medication or supplements to treat diabetes is subject to a 120-day supply limit.